Updated 2024

 Part 3: Provide evidence of date and place of birth (as well as the end of any previous marriages, or official changes of name if applicable).

-Your celebrant will need to see copies of the following documents to complete page four of the NOIM.
+After lodging your NOIM, but before your marriage ceremony, your celebrant will need to see copies of the following documents to complete page four of the NOIM.

 - A passport (which also acts as photo ID)